fspmarshall/bbmt-blog/episodes/episode-1.md

 input values produced a given output.
 Furthermore, it should be infeasible to find two similar inputs which produce the same output (an event referred to as a "collision").
-If built correctly, a cryptographic hashing function can be thought of as a fingerprinter for data.
+If built correctly, a cryptographic hashing function can be thought of as a finger-printer for data.
 If a piece of data produces a given output, that output serves as a unique identifier for the data.
 If the data is tampered with in any way, it will no longer match the original hash, and can easily be shown to be invalid.